A Guide to Interactions Between Cats and Humans

 By knowing the signs and factors of socialization, you’ll know how to help any cat you encounter outdoors.

-Remember: No matter where they fall on the socialization continuum, don’t take cats to animal shelters unless you are sure they have the lifesaving programs needed to help them—like Shelter-Neuter-Return (SNR), a program in which cats are taken to the shelter and shelter staff have them spayed or neutered, vaccinated, eartipped, and returned to their outdoor homes.
+Remember: No matter where they fall on the socialization continuum, don’t take cats to animal shelters unless you are sure the shelter has lifesaving programs needed to help them—like Shelter-Neuter-Return (SNR), a program in which cats are taken to the shelter and shelter staff have them spayed or neutered, vaccinated, eartipped, and returned to their outdoor homes.

 How to Help Unsocialized or Feral Cats